 - Drain potatoes and return them to the pot.
 Then toss them with the salt and stir them around in the pot until they look fairly rough and broken up on the outside, about 1 minute.

-- Add the olive oil to the potatoes and stir to coat them all evenly, then pour the potatoes into the roasting pan.
+- Add the olive oil to the potatoes and stir to coat them all evenly, then pour them into the roasting pan.
 Spread them out so all the potatoes are touching the bottom.

 - Roast for 10 minutes.
-Then stir, turn the potatoes, and continue roasting for 10 minutes.
+Then stir, turn, and continue roasting for 10 minutes.
 Check the potatoes to see if they need a few minutes more.
-If the potatoes are soft in the middle and nicely browned, take them out.
+If they are soft in the middle and nicely browned, take them out.
 If not, stir and roast for 3 more minutes.
 Toss cooked potatoes with the fresh, chopped herbs.

-When boiling the potatoes, wait until they start looking a little rough before you drain them.
-This can take an extra 30 seconds or so depending on the potatoes.
+- Timing: When boiling the potatoes, wait until they start looking a little rough before you drain them.
+This can take an extra 30 seconds or so depending.